 The groups without knowledge hiders proved more capable of freely exchanging ideas and, as a result, were more creative.
 Interestingly, in mastery climates, employees were generally less likely to be knowledge hiders.
-The mastery climate fosters such an environment of collaboration and knowledge sharing that it ultimately decreases the need for knowledge hiding, and thus does not affect creativity
+The mastery climate fosters an environment of collaboration and knowledge sharing, which ultimately decreases the need for knowledge hiding, and thus does not affect creativity

 ORGANIZATIONAL IMPLICATIONS OF KNOWLEDGE HIDING

 In organizations in which innovation is important, encouraging employees to collaborate allows them opportunities to more readily engage each other.
 It allows employees to openly share ideas and drive organizational initiatives.

 The big picture take-away from this study is that fostering an environment of collaboration in the workplace removes the necessity for knowledge hiding, which is ultimately beneficial to the creative progress of the entire organization.